• Home

 Managing the risks of transport activities (Operator)

-Transport operators, such as Beck's Transport, carry a critical duty to ensure their vehicles, drivers, and systems meet safety and compliance standards.
+Transport operators carry a critical duty to ensure their vehicles, drivers, and systems meet safety and compliance standards.
 From scheduling trips and maintaining vehicles to monitoring fatigue, mass, and load restraint, every decision directly impacts road safety and business liability.

-Under the Heavy Vehicle National Law (HVNL) and Chain of Responsibility (CoR), operators like Beck Transport must have clear procedures in place to identify risks, train staff, and keep accurate records.
-For those looking to enhance their skills, obtaining an HR licence in Canberra or a truck licence in Canberra can be essential for effective risk management.
+Under the Heavy Vehicle National Law (HVNL) and Chain of Responsibility (CoR), operators must have clear procedures in place to identify risks, train staff, and keep accurate records.
 This not only helps avoid penalties and downtime but also builds trust with clients and keeps drivers and the community safe.

 For more information